 In the event of a future default triggered by any violations of the covenants in the Term Loan Agreement, including those in the Fourth Amendment, we will need to obtain additional waivers from Capital Royalty Partners to avoid being in default.
-For example, if the audit report and opinion of our independent registered public accounting firm contained in our financial statements for the year ended December 31, 2017 includes an explanatory paragraph that describes conditions that raise substantial doubt about our ability to continue as a going concern, it could constitute a potential event of default under the Term Loan Agreement for which we would be required to seek a waiver or an amendment of the agreement.
-We may not be able to obtain such a waiver or amendment on favorable terms or at all.
 If we are unable to obtain a waiver of any events of default, or an amendment to the Term Loan Agreement that would allow us to be in compliance with the terms of the agreement, an event of default would result.